Animal Care Schools, Colleges and Universities

 1. Veterinary Technologist or Technician

-No animal-related occupation is growing as quickly as this one.
-In fact, the Bureau of Labor Statistics (BLS) reports that employment of veterinary techs in America is expected to grow by 20 percent from 2021 to 2031.
-That means an average of 15,500 jobs should become available each year over that period.
+This animal-related occupation is one of the fastest growing.
+In fact, the Bureau of Labor Statistics (BLS) reports that employment of veterinary techs in America is expected to grow by 19 percent from 2023 to 2033.
+That means an average of 15,400 jobs should become available each year over that period.

 What does this vocation involve?
 Essentially, being a veterinary tech means getting to help licensed veterinarians with some of the complex work of diagnosing and treating animals that are sick or injured.
 That means you could be a nurse for animals and get to do things like: